 This risk is managed through frequent collection of revenue and the control to pull funds from retailers' bank accounts and through retaining security deposits where the individual risk is assessed as high.
 The Corporation is not materially exposed to any one individual retailer or service provider and has applied standard credit practices, which limit the Corporation's exposure to credit risk.
-The maximum risk the Corporation would be exposed to is \$66 and the average balance for any one retail location outstanding is approximately \$4.
-There is an accounts receivable balance outstanding of \$28 greater than 90 days.
-Included in accounts receivable is an allowance for bad debt of \$263 [2019 - nil] due to the impact of COVID-19.
+The maximum risk the Corporation would be exposed to is \$68 and the average balance for any one retail location outstanding is approximately \$5.
+There are \$nil retailer receivable balances greater than 90 days.
+Included in accounts receivable is an allowance for bad debt of \$116 [2022 - 143].